 At this point, I have several options for the final model.
-I have a single model that predicts the probability of an active acc created using Method 1, the single -model approach.
-And I have two models from Method 2, one that predicts the probability of an active account, given response (active/response).
+I have a single model that predicts the probability of an active acc created using Method 1, the single-model approach.
+And I have two models from Method 2, one that predicts the probabil and the other that predicts the probability of an active account, given response (active|response).

 To compare the performance between the two methods, I must combine the models developed in Method 2.
-To do this, I provide form of Bayes' Theorem.
+To do this, I form of Bayes' Theorem.
 Let's say: